deldersveld/powerbi-docs/powerbi-docs/desktop-sap-bw-connector.md

    ![](media/desktop-sap-bw-connector/sap_bw_8.png)

-3. **Navigator** window does not display a data preview and instead provides an *object reference not set to an instance of an object*.
+3. The **Navigator** window does not display a data preview and instead provides an *object reference not set to an instance of an object* error message.

    SAP users need access to specific BAPI function modules to get metadata and retrieve data from SAP BW's InfoProviders.
 These include:
    * BAPI_MDPROVIDER_GET_CATALOGS